xsznix/sure-up-fe-interview/README.md

 ## Setup & Goal ( TLDR )
-1. Clone this repo and make a branch under your name.
+1. Fork this repo.
-2. Contact Tom or Kaoru and ask for an `api_key` and to be added to this repo as a collaborator.
+2. Contact Tom or Kaoru and ask for an `api_key`.
-3. Write a single-page CRUD interface for vehicles. ( More details below. )
+3. Write a single-page CRUD (Create Read Update Delete) interface for vehicles. ( More details below. )
-4. Push your branch up and create a PR (Pull Request) for review.
+4. Create a PR (Pull Request) for review.

 ## Api end points
 I have a [dumb server](https://github.com/KaoruDev/sureup-fe-api) on heroku to provide you with a basic CRUD API.
 Because Heroku spins downs dynos when not used, you may need to hit the url before you start getting responses.